 Medical Education and Research

-With The University of Texas System and The University of Texas at Austin, Seton is advancing graduate medical education and translational research.
-Seton offers 11 residency and seven fellowship programs at Seton facilities and manages a growing number of clinical research projects.
-Seton will build Dell Seton Medical Center at The University of Texas, a modern teaching hospital, on campus.
-It will be surrounded by UT-Austin’s new Dell Medical School and its research facilities.
-These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas, and to foster leading edge therapies.
-Commercialization of some treatments will propel economic development in the region.
+With The University of Texas System and The University of Texas at Austin, Ascension Seton is advancing innovative medical education and research.
+Ascension Seton hosts 12 residencies, five fellowship programs and a nurse residency program.
+Dell Ascension Seton Medical Center at The University of Texas, a modern teaching hospital, is surrounded by the university’s new Dell Medical School and related medical research facilities.
+These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas and foster leading edge therapies.
+Commercialization of new treatments and medical devices will propel economic development in the region.

-Seton has earned a reputation as a leader in clinical quality.
+Ascension Seton medical centers have earned a reputation as leaders in clinical quality are international destinations for clinicians striving to improve the quality and accessibility of care and services.
 Seton’s Labor and Delivery service, the first recipient of the Texas Health and Human Services Quality Award, is a model for other hospitals.
-For more than two decades, the Seton Heart Specialty Care and Transplant Center has performed heart transplants and now offers ventricular assist devices (VADs) to advanced heart failure patients who do not qualify for transplants.
-Seton medical centers are international destinations for clinicians, striving to improve the quality and accessibility of care and services.
+For more than two decades, the Ascension Seton Heart Specialty Care and Transplant Center has performed heart transplants and now offers ventricular assist devices (VADs) to advanced heart failure patients who do not qualify for transplants.

 - Dell Children’s Medical Center of Central Texas*

 - Dell Ascension Seton Medical Center at The University of Texas*